Origin and History

 The drum had a brass barrel decorated with black flames at the bottom and with a black double headed Eagle on a yellow field.
 Rims were decorated with red and white diagonal stripes.
 The bandolier was white.

 All German infantry regiments carried identical colours: a white Leibfahne (colonel) and yellow Regimentsfahne.
-The hand painted colours were made of silk and measured Size 178 cm x 127 cm.
+The hand painted colours were made of silk and, according to some sources, measured 178 cm x 127 cm.
+However, a flag kept at the Heeresgeschichtliches Museum in Vienna shows different proportions (unfortunately we do not know the exact measurements) which we have used for our illustrations.
 The 260 cm long flagpoles had golden finial and were decorated with black and yellow spirals of cloth.

 The colonel colour was carried by the first battalion.